cmiles74/bishop/README.md

 [HATEOAS](http://en.wikipedia.org/wiki/HATEOAS) compliant.

-When you create a “resource” with Bishop, you receive a function that expects a map request values and will return a map of response values.
+When you create a “resource” with Bishop, you receive a function that expects a map of request values and will return a map of response values.
 This library was designed to be used with [Ring](https://github.com/mmcgrana/ring) and should work with any Ring middle-ware.
 Bishop provides its own routing mechanism but you can use